JK Electrical Upgrades Guide: Lighting, Power & Accessories

 - Reputable brand with warranty

-Quality brands: JW Speaker, Truck-Lite, KC HiLiTES, Morimoto
+Quality brands: JW Speaker, Truck-Lite, KC HiLiTES, Morimoto.
+For our full roundup, see Best LED Headlights for JK.

 Fog Light Upgrades